Kawaxte/TwentyTenLauncher/README.md

 ## What is AlphacraftLauncher?
 AlphacraftLauncher is a repurpose of the original Minecraft Launcher released on 29 June 2010.

-It enables you to play versions from **infdev (20100629)** all the way to **Beta 1.2_02** as they were the start and end of the original launcher.

 By default, AlphacraftLauncher will download **Beta 1.1_02** as it was the last version of Minecraft to be released in 2010, and is what powers 'AlphaPlace', the popular legacy Minecraft server.

+This launcher can run versions from **indev 0.13 (20091223-2)** up to **1.5.2** as they were the first and last version with the legacy working directory system, and the first and last version with 'net.minecraft.client.MinecraftApplet' class, but if you want to be historically accurate, start from **infdev (20100629)** and end at **Beta1 1.2_02**.

 > You need a minimum of Java 8 or greater to run this application.